rmc-su/uHome/readme.md

     /home - (uhome.own.warp) - Takes you to your "home" home.
     /home set - (uhome.own.set) - Sets your "home" home to your current position.
     /home delete - (uhome.own.delete) - Deletes your home "home".
+    /home invite <player> - (uhome.own.invite) - Invites a player to your home "home".
+    /home uninvite <player> - (uhome.own.invite) - Uninvites a player from your home "home".
     /home help - Display help

     Multihome Commands: